Archard History, Family Crest & Coats of Arms

 In Loch Ness, Scotland, their seat, they were frequently called Orchar or Orchard.
 Hence, the name Orchard earned the right to be a sept of the great Clan Urquhart.
 In the 14th century it is generally believed that a branch of this clan moved south to Devon and became seated at Hartland Abbey.

-Important Dates for the Archard family
+Early History of the Archard family

 This web page shows only a small excerpt of our Archard research.
 Another 74 words (5 lines of text) covering the years 1410, 1750, 1468 and 1504 are included under the topic Early Archard History in all our PDF Extended History products and printed products wherever possible.